Massage Guns

 • Less known brand

-What really sets it apart is the lifetime warranty — Ekrin stands behind this product in a way that larger brands don’t.
-You won’t get app integration or a pressure sensor, but if you just want a reliable massage gun that works well and lasts, the B37S is hard to beat.
+The lifetime warranty is notable.
+Ekrin stands behind this product in a way that larger brands don’t.
+You won’t get app integration or a pressure sensor, but if you just want a reliable massage gun that works well and lasts, the B37S covers the basics well.

 The 12mm amplitude is shallower than both the Theragun (16mm) and Hypervolt (14mm), so deep tissue work on larger muscle groups won’t be quite as effective.
 For general recovery and everyday soreness, though, it’s more than capable.